Holding The Line Guide Service -

 White Bass & Hybrid Striped Bass

 Conservation focused: I practice only "catch, photograph, and release".

 High Personal Standards.

 When you meet me, I will be clean shaven, comfortably but neatly dressed, and punctual.
 You will never hear me use profanity.
 I have never used alcohol, drugs, nor any tobacco products.
 I find such standards serve as a "least common denominator" to make men, women, or children, novices or experts feel at ease.
-Further, I go the extra expense, though not legally required, to carry liability insurance and remain CPR qualified, both for your protection.
+Further, I go the extra expense, though not legally required, to carry liability insurance and remain CPR and First Aid qualified, both for your protection.
 Such things help me communicate to you that I am a professional out to do the best I can to make your trip with me a memorable one.

 Here are the things that make "Holding the Line Guide Service" both unique and successful: